 How do I apply for a PPP loan?

-You will need to complete the Paycheck Protection Program Round 2 loan application and submit the application with the supporting documentation to an approved lender.
-The SBA has released model first-draw and second-draw PPP loan applications (which individual lenders may modify).
+You will need to complete a PPP loan application and submit the application with the supporting documentation to an approved lender.
+The SBA has released first-draw and second-draw PPP loan application forms for sole proprietors, independent contractors, and other self-employed individuals who file an IRS Form 1040, Schedule C. All other borrowers should use these first-draw and second-draw PPP loan application forms.

 You should contact your existing lender or lending institution where you maintain your bank accounts.
 Many participating lenders are accepting applications only from existing customers.
 Lenders accept PPP applications through their own online portals.
 Unlike applying for an EIDL, you cannot apply for a PPP loan directly with the SBA.
 If your existing bank is not participating in the program or is not accepting PPP Round 2 applications, you may wish to apply with a community financial institution that is accepting applications from new customers.
 We have heard from clients that Northeast Bank, Old Dominion Bank, and FinTech companies such as PayPal provided timely and quality service to microbusinesses and nonprofit clients during PPP Round 1.
 (We do not endorse any particular lender and we do not receive any payment or commission for referrals made to any institution.)
 If you need additional help finding a qualified lender, this SBA search tool will identify lenders near you.